Tachyon-Sonics/ChaosCastle/README.md

 - 10 new "Castle" levels.
 This has already started.
 Do not expect too much, these levels do not use new background images or new enemies / sprites.
 However:
     - They have much more animation (sprites).
 The original game was limited to 256 sprites, I raised this limitation to 1024 in the Java version and took advantage of it in the new levels.
 Believe it or not, this changes the gameplay in a significant way.
     - They feature much better procedural generation algorithms.
 At the old times I wrote the original version for the Amiga computers, I remember being quite frustrated by the results, most levels did not feel "random" enough.
+- A real ending
 - Replace all the sounds with high quality versions, for instance from the freesounds site.
-Indeed, some sounds of the original version were well... not really from me, not really free, and hence not entirely legal.
 - Create a Java rendering engine that uses RGB colors so it can be hardware accelerated.
 This will probably involve changes in the original portable part of the game code to preserve the color animations.
 - Improve the Modula-2 to Java translator that was used to create this Java port.
 - Better graphics, but probably not from me.
 I still plan to at least convert them to standard formats like PNG (bitmaps) and SVG (vector graphics) so it can be easier for other interested people to contribute.
 - Add background musics.
 There are various sites with authors of "free" musics that can be used for that purpose.
 - Further improve scrolling, which is still not as smooth as it can be because of the way scaling is implemented.
 - Replace all integer-based arithmetic by floating point arithmetic.
+- Replace in-game menu and dialogs (combining swing components with double-buffered, full-screen graphics does not work well in Java; it's surprising it could even be done).
+- Fixes (The "Factory" level for instance rarely, but sometimes, has an unreachable exit)

 Here's my **NOT** plans, basically the things I do *not* want to change: